Useful information FAQs.

 • Geothermal energy can be used for heating, cooling and to generate electricity.

-• While near-surface geothermal energy uses geothermal energy from depths of up to 400 metres, deep geothermal projects involve drilling up to several kilometres below the earth’s surface.
-The temperature rises with increasing depth of the drilling.
+• While near-surface geothermal energy uses geothermal energy from depths of up to 400 metres, deep geothermal projects involve drilling up to several kilometres below the Earth’s surface.
+The temperature rises with the increasing depth of the drilling

-• As a result, heat from deep geothermal energy can supply entire neighbourhoods with heat or electricity, whereas heat from near-surface geothermal energy can only heat individual detached houses and apartment blocks.
+• As a result, heat from deep geothermal energy can supply entire neighbourhoods with heat or electricity, cooling or electricity, whereas heat from near-surface geothermal energy can only heat individual single-family homes and apartment buildings

-• Vulcan utilises deep geothermal energy for its projects, as drilling up to 4 km underground is required to produce lithium from brine, resulting in a greater energy yield.
+• Vulcan utilises deep geothermal energy, as drilling up to 4 km underground is required to produce lithium from brine.

 Deep geothermal energy in Germany has the potential to cover over a quarter of Germany’s heating requirements (source Fraunhofer 2022).